aarushiapte/airbnb-price-prediction/README.md

 - **Gradient Boosting Regressor**

 ## File Descriptions
-- `Airbnb_Price_Prediction.ipynb`: Jupyter notebook containing all the code and analysis.
+- `final_project.ipynb`: Jupyter notebook containing all the code and analysis.
-- `Data/Airbnb_Open_Data.zip`: Zipped file containing the dataset due to its large size.
+- `Data/data.zip`: Zipped file containing the dataset due to its large size.

 ## Usage
  - To use this project: